In 25th Amendment bid, Pelosi mulls Trump’s fitness to serve

 “Crazy Nancy is the one who should be under observation.
 They don’t call her Crazy for nothing!” the president said.

 The president’s opponents have discussed invoking the 25th Amendment for some time, but are raising it now, so close to Election Day, as the campaigns are fast turning into a referendum on Trump’s handling of the coronavirus pandemic.
-More than 210,000 Americans have died and millions more infected by the virus that shows no signs of abating heading into what public health experts warn will be a difficult flu season and winter.
+More than 210,000 Americans have died and millions more infected by the virus in the United States, according to Johns Hopkins University.

-Trump says he “feels great” after being hospitalized and is back at work in the White House.
-But his doctors have given mixed signals about his diagnosis and treatment.
-Trump plans to resume campaigningsoon.
+Trump says he “feels great” after being hospitalized and is back at work in the White House and plans to resume campaigning soon.
+White House physician Dr. Sean Conley said in a Thursday memo that Saturday marks 10 days after the president’s coronavirus diagnosis, and that he fully anticipates “the President’s safe return to public engagement at that time.”
+Conley noted the president “responded extremely well to treatment,” without adverse therapeutic effects.

 Congress is not in legislative session, and so any serious consideration of the measure, let alone votes in the House or Senate, is unlikely.
 But the bill serves as a political tool to stoke questions about Trump’s health during the coronavirus pandemic as his own White House is hit by an outbreak infecting top aides, staff and visitors, including senators.